JeannieRenee/weekend-sql-to-do-list/README.md

 ## Description

 _Duration: 6 hours_

-This was one of the first applications I made, only 8 weeks into learning how to code.
+This was one of the first applications I made, 9 weeks into learning how to code and three days of learning SQL.

-I was asked to create an application that allows a user to create a task, add it to a list, update task status to finished and delete task items.
+I was asked to create an application that allows a user to create a task, add it to a list, update task status to finished and delete tasks.

 Once user input is submitted using a submit button, the app collects the information and stores it to a database.
 Information is then refreshed and the added task is displayed on the webpage.